-Once you have your self-signed certificate, you need to import the certificate into users’ browsers.
+Once you have your FortiGate device’s default certificate, you need to import the certificate into users’ browsers.

 If you have the right environment, such as the Windows Group Policy Management Console, you can push the certificate to users' browsers using the Windows Group Policy Editor.
 In this case, you do not have to import the certificate into users' browsers.